-You young ones are thinking I’m old now, but imagine how archaic “carrying tiny computers in our pockets” will sound in a few decades when you have one implanted in your brainpan.
-Eventually, you will be an old fart, too.
-Someday, there will be a “back in my day” just you wait.
+You young ones are thinking I’m old now, but imagine how archaic “tiny computers in our pockets” will sound in a few decades when you have one implanted in your brainpan.
+Eventually, you will be old too.
+Someday, there will be a “back in my day,” just you wait.

 1. Use maps and ask for directions.

 This one actually baffles me and I lived through it.
 How did we get anywhere without GPS?
 The answer is, not very easily.
 We used folded paper maps like a 15th century Portuguese explorer.
 We got lost a lot.
 We had to stop at gas stations and ask for directions or use pay phones.
 “I’m lost.
 I see a tree and a house…”

 “Come on over,” usually involved writing convoluted directions with landmarks on the back of a junk mail envelope.
 For example, here’s the back of a flyer for a friend’s party.
 The front had all the usual flyer type stuff, but the back was made up pretty much exclusively of directions: